Home Programmes & development opportunities Person-centred Cultures: A Development Programme

 Person-centred Cultures: A FoNS Development Programme

-From March 2026, FoNS will welcome applications for this unique programme designed to support clinical nurse and midwife leaders to develop person-centred cultures in the workplace.
+We are delighted to announce applications are now open for 2026 for this unique programme designed to support clinical nurse and midwife leaders in the development of person-centred cultures.

 This programme benefits from FoNS’s immense experience in facilitation of learning and understanding of culture change in the health and social care sector.
 The transformative nature of FoNS’s programmes can be seen in ‘Our Stories‘.